-When you feed a food with quality ingredients, it can improve your cat’s coat leading to less brittle hair, dander, and ultimately fewer hairballs!
+Feeding food with quality ingredients can improve your cat’s coat, leading to less brittle hair and dander and, ultimately, fewer hairballs!

 2. Proper Nutrition That Helps Cat Digestion

-In addition to a healthy diet, there are certain supplements that can be added to your cat’s daily routine to help improve digestion and skin and coat health to prevent hairballs from happening!
+In addition to a healthy diet, certain supplements can be added to your cat’s daily routine to help improve digestion and skin and coat health to prevent hairballs from happening!

 Below are some great options you can find at The Pet Beastro:

-- Digestive enzymes: There are quite a few options when it comes to enzymes.
-Total-zymes is a blend of 16 different enzymes to help the digestive system break down the hairball in the gut.
-Flora4 Sprouted Seeds is a supplement made up of various seeds that provide “live” nutrients to your pet.
-These seeds provide probiotics & prebiotics, enzymes, omega’s, and 26 vitamins and minerals.
+- Digestive enzymes: There are quite a few options for enzymes.
+Total-Zymes blend 16 different enzymes to help the digestive system break down the hairball in the gut.
+Flora4 Sprouted Seeds is a supplement of various seeds that provide “live” nutrients to your pet.
+These seeds provide probiotics & prebiotics, enzymes, omega, and 26 vitamins and minerals.
 Microflora Plus is another great option for your kitty that also contains probiotics & prebiotics, enzymes, and herbs to help soothe the digestive tract should there be any upset.

-- Goat milk: This fan-favorite raw pet food supplement can add moisture to your kitty’s diet, while also providing probiotics and enzymes.
-Goat milk also helps keep the skin and coat healthy which can aid in preventing hairballs.
+- Goat milk: This fan-favorite raw pet food supplement can add moisture to your kitty’s diet while providing probiotics and enzymes.
+Goat milk also helps keep the skin and coat healthy, which can aid in preventing hairballs.

 3. Regular Brushing Can Help Prevent Hairballs Too

-Providing grooming support and performing daily brushing on your kitty can also assist in preventing hairballs as that will help them ingest less hair.
-Here are a few items we recommend to assist in grooming your kitty:
+Providing grooming support and daily brushing on your kitty can also assist in preventing hairballs, as that will help them ingest less hair.
+Check out some items we recommend to assist in grooming your kitty: